coastalwhite/intro-power-analysis/src/aes/cpa.md

 byte shuffles and substitution boxes, which have the same amount of processor-instructions for every possible key.
 Still however, there is a way to crack the keys used by these algorithms using power analysis.
 The method does not depend on differing instructions, however.
-Instead this method focuses on the power used by the memory and registers.
+Instead, this method focuses on the power used by the memory and registers.

 ## Leakage Models